zhangwen379/SMOS/README.md

 <li>It can count and display the number of paragraphs, characters and words of the current file.</li>
 <li>The edited file can be saved to the hard disk.</li>
 <li>Able to display the file line number.</li>

-<p>I Also write a book (with chinese) give a minute description of specific realization method of SMOS，it will public soon...</p>
+<p>I Also write a book (with chinese) to give a minute description of specific realization method of SMOS，it will public soon...</p>